akshatdy/Digit-Recognition-System/README.md

 - **Visual Studio 2010**: The project is developed in C++ and requires Visual Studio 2010 for compilation and execution.

-  Ensure Visual Studio 2010 is installed on your system before running the project.

 ## Installation
 - Ensure Visual Studio 2010 is installed on your system.
 - Download and extract the project files from the repository.